 - Next Software Update for iPhone 6s

-iOS 14.4 is currently running well.
+iOS 14.7.1 is currently running well.
 Animations and transitions are snappy and apps open up quickly.
-While the user interface would often lag on iOS 13, that hasn’t been the case on iOS 14.
+While the user interface would sometimes lag on early versions of iOS 14, that hasn’t been the case on iOS 14.7.1.

 We haven’t noticed any lag in problem areas like Control Center or Notification Center.
 That said, we have seen the occasional hangup when using the keyboard in Messages.